Hyperbolicity-Preserving and Well-Balanced Stochastic Galerkin Method for Two-Dimensional Shallow Water Equations: Numerical Results

 and stochastic elliptic-shaped hump bottom,

 The one-dimensional random variable is chosen to be $\xi\sim \mathcal{U}(-1,1)$.
 The computational domain is $[0,2]\times [0,1]$.
 All the boundary conditions are obtained by zero-order extrapolation.
 The reference solution is computed on a $800\times 800$ uniform rectangular grid.
-By $t = 0.07$, the solution converges to the steady state, which, for this example, is non constant but smooth.
 The contour plots of the reference solution for the mean water surface and the standard deviation of the water surface at $t = 0.07$ are shown in \Cref{fig:ex1-1-uq-time}.

 We computed the error between the reference solution and the numerical solution using,

 where $\Omega_{xy}$ is the physical domain, $\Omega_\xi$ is the stochastic domain, $U_d$ is the numerical $K$-term PCE solution to the $\xi$-parameterized equation \eqref{eq:swesg1}, and $U_{\text{ref}}$ is the $K$-term PCE reference solution to the $\xi$-parameterized equation \eqref{eq:swesg1}.
 Here, for the stochastic state variable in $K$-term PCE, $U = (h_\Lambda,q^x_\Lambda, q^y_\Lambda)^\top$, the norm $\Vert\cdot\Vert_{L^1(\Omega_{xy};L^2_{\rho}(\Omega_\xi;\mathbbm{R}^3))}$ is defined to be,